 My day-to-day learning design work still includes assisting academics with the creation of modules and programmes; for example, I have played a key role in designing and building the MSc programme in Innovation in Sustainable Built Environments, which focuses on new approaches to sustainable development, aimed at current and aspiring leaders in the field.

 I have also taken on the lead role in writing key modules myself.
-These include Energy and Carbon in the Built Environment, a 25-hour CPD course aimed at taken by thousands of students from around the world.
-It was subsequently adapted into compulsory training for all staff, and has been adapted for use in the new MSc.
+These have included Energy and Carbon in the Built Environment, a 25-hour CPD course aimed at professionals in architecture, property and construction.
+It walked through methods for designing and adapting buildings to ensure they are suitable for a net zero future.
+This course was well received by thousands of students from around the world.
+It was subsequently adapted into compulsory training for all UCEM staff, and has been adapted for use in the new MSc.

-I also rewrote a first-year undergraduate module centring on the use of digital technology in the built environment; after my rewrite, overall student satisfaction for the module jumped from an average of 2.8/5 to 4.2/5, accompanied by a significant increase in pass rates.
+I also rewrote a first-year undergraduate module centring on the use of digital technology in the built environment, including big data; after my rewrite, overall student satisfaction for the module jumped from an average of 2.8/5 to 4.2/5, accompanied by a significant increase in pass rates.

 Energy and Carbon course